-We offer one-to-one counselling for people with mild to moderate anorexia nervosa, bulimia nervosa, binge-eating disorder and OSFED (Eating Disorder Not Otherwise Specified).
-We also provide Therapeutic Workshops for Emotion-Driven Overeating.
+We are only able to offer one-to-one counselling for people age 11+ with mild to moderate anorexia nervosa, bulimia nervosa, binge-eating disorder and OSFED (Other Specified Feeding or Eating Disorder).
+We do not have the skills or training to work with ARFID.

 You can call us

 Anorexia is a serious mental health condition characterised by low weight and the fear of gaining weight.
 Someone with anorexia will severely restrict the amount of food they eat, make themselves vomit or exercise excessively.
 Many people with anorexia have a distorted image of themselves, thinking they’re overweight when they are underweight.

 Criteria for our service includes a BMI of 17 or above (for adults)